Lancaster's Fir Fun

 But the good news is that "Oh Christmas Tree" handles all these cliches nicely with a nice tone, some cute romance and most importantly, for this type of regular Christmas movie, nice pacing.
-I say that because when every thing is so regular the movie needs to just tick over and never dawdle and "Oh Christmas Tree" never does.
-It also has a good heart which yes at times it is corny such as when Elise helps out a down on his luck guy by offering him work but it is what you expect from a Hallmark Christmas movie as is a happy ever after ending.
+I say that because when every thing is so typical the movie needs to just tick over and never dawdle and "Oh Christmas Tree" never dawdles.
+It also has a good heart which at times is corny, such as when Elise helps out a down on his luck guy by offering him work, but it is what you expect from a Hallmark Christmas movie as is a happy ever after ending.

 What this all boils down to is that whether you call it "Oh Christmas Tree" or "Fir Crazy" this Hallmark Christmas movie is predictable from start to finish.
 But it works as it is what you expect from Hallmark, a simply cute Christmas piece of fluff.